Dito-gee/Quiz/README.md

 ### Known Bugs

-When one of the multiple choice radio button answers is selected the colour constrast is not good.
-I attempted to fix the bug without success.
-I reverted to the original code to prevent any issues and also because of time constraints.
+o When one of the multiple choice radio button answers is selected the colour constrast is not good.
+Due to time constraints I was not able fix the bug.

 screenshot required

-Keyboard Navigation: Cannot navigate with Tab/Enter keys.

-Solution: Add tabindex to buttons and keydown event listeners.
+o There is a problem with keyboard navigation.
+I cannot navigate with the Tab/Enter keys.
+Due to time constraints I was not able fix the bug.

 screenshot required